 The following year, I attended an exchange programme at Erasmus.
 During this time, I was always in the presence of native Dutch speakers, and at home I made it a must to watch a few programmes without subtitles to test my language skills.
-And of-course my cousin was always very helpful, in fact she was my personal translator always ready to guide me when things got a little complicated, nevertheless, my understanding of the Dutch language continued to improve.
+And of-course my cousin was always very helpful, in fact she was my best personal translator always ready to guide me when things got a little complicated, nevertheless, my understanding of the Dutch language continued to improve.

 While I was away at university in the Netherlands, I signed up to an online learning software.
 It had many fun interactive quizzes perfect for a practical learner like myself.
 I prefer practical learning so the quizzes where a fun way to learn.
 Some say that listening to music helps improve language skills such as pronunciations, not only this but it is also believed to help learners memorise words, similar to how we are able to store lyrics.

 I graduated university at the age of 22 with the worries of dissertations and assignments a thing of the past.
 And while I was happy to have completed that chapter, I was eager to sign up to a part time course to develop my language skills further.
 I managed to find a part time course running for 3 months.
 I signed up to a beginner’s class as I wanted to ensure that what I knew actually made sense!
 Learning has no time limit, I mean look at how many years I was using online classes and my family members to help in my quest to learn Dutch!